DSD-ESDC-EDSC/pass/static/docs/pass_config.md

     - `LONGITUDE`

 For all of these files, the following `COLUMNS` key/values **need** to be present in `config.json`:
-  - 'NAME': the column name that exists within the data file
+  - 'NAME': The column name that exists within the data file.
-  - 'TYPE': either the name that will appear on the UI or used for programming (further specified in `config_template.json`)
+  - 'TYPE': Either the name that will appear on the UI or used for programming (further specified in `config_template.json`).
-  - 'UNIT': the data type, either `int`, `float`, or `str`.
+  - 'UNIT': The data type, either `int`, `float`, or `str`.

 ### ORS
 - `CONNECTION`
-  - `CLIENT_URL`
+  - `CLIENT_URL`: The URL for the web or local [ORS API](../pass_distance_matrix_api.md#car-distance-matrix-with-openrouteservice-ors).
   - `TIMEOUT`
 - `ISOCHRONES`
   - `CATCHMENT_RANGE`: 3600